stuartpb/FetchController-spec/README.md

 If a `FetchController` has been constructed and is pending (see `FetchController.pending` above), this performs a `fetch()` with all the given `options` as `window.fetch()` would, using the `FetchController` as the fetch's controller.

 If a function is specified for the `controller` or `observer` options (ie. "revealing constructors"), they are passed the already-constructed `FetchController` or corresponding `.observer`, respectively.
-If any other value is defined for either these options, the fetch fails with a `TypeError`.
+If any other value is defined for either these options, the fetch fails with a `TypeError` (other than the `FetchObserver` that is already the `.observer` property of the `FetchObserver`), per the `fetch()` steps described above.

+If the `FetchController` has already been associated with a fetch (`.pending is false`), this throws a TypeError.

 Note that, although such a method *could* be specified, this document *does not* specify a corresponding `FetchObserver.fetch()` method, as methods on `FetchObserver` are meant to be uniformly *passive*.